intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 cases or changes in the environment in which the protocol is deployed.

-The ability to extend a protocol is sometimes mistaken for an application of the robustness principle.
+The ability to extend a protocol is sometimes mistaken for an application of the third aspect of the robustness principle.
 After all, if one party wants to start using a new feature before another party is prepared to receive it, it might be assumed that the receiving party is being tolerant of unexpected inputs.

 A well-designed extensibility mechanism establishes clear rules for the handling of things like new messages or parameters.
 This depends on specifying the